devDukalis/hacker-news/README.md

 - Counter for the number of comments
 - A list of comments in the form of a tree
 - Root comments are loaded immediately upon entering the page, nested comments are loaded by clicking on the root one.
-- The list of comments should be automatically updated once a minute without user involvement
+- The list of comments automatically updated once a minute without user involvement
-- There should be a button on the page to force updating the list of comments
+- There is a button on the page to force updating the list of comments
-- There should be a button on the page to return to the home
+- There is a button on the page to return to the home

 ## Tools